GraspGPT: Leveraging Semantic Knowledge from a Large Language Model for Task-Oriented Grasping: Experimental Setup

 \subsection{Real-Robot Experiments}

-The experiment platform comprises a 7 DoF Kinova Gen3 robotic arm with a parallel jaw gripper and an Intel RealSense D435 RGB-D camera with eye-in-hand calibration.
+The real-robot experiment platform comprises a 7 DoF Kinova Gen3 robotic arm with a parallel jaw gripper and an Intel RealSense D435 RGB-D camera with eye-in-hand calibration.
 For each test object, we first apply SAM\cite{kirillov2023segment} to extract the object point cloud \textbf{captured from a single view} and then apply Contact-GraspNet\cite{sundermeyer2021contact} to generate 50 grasp pose candidates.
+Single-view setup is used here because it is more practical for real-world robotic applications.
 We collect test objects from our laboratory and YCB dataset.
 More details on the experimental setup can be found in the appendix.

-The physical grasping pipeline is divided into three stages: Perception, Planning, and Action, and the statistics of each stage is reported separately.
+The physical grasping pipeline is divided into three stages: Perception, Planning, and Action, and the statistics of each stage is reported separately for clarity.
 A trial succeeds if the test object is grasped subject to the natural language instruction and lifted stably by the robot.
-The real-robot experiments are conducted under the held-out class setting and the held-out task setting.
 We additionally combine GraspGPT with three pre-defined skills (pouring, handover, and scooping) in the form of motion primitive to showcase its practicality in tool manipulation.